amanshresthaa/SajiloReserveX/tasks/reservation-time-validation-20251011-1455/research.md

 - Normalize the requested `time` and ensure it matches a computed slot; treat absence as an out-of-hours/invalid-time error.
 - Optionally compare the derived end time to `closesAt` using `toMinutes` if the policy requires bookings to finish before closing.
 - Return structured error payloads (e.g., `{ error: 'Outside operating hours' }`) so the frontend can surface actionable feedback.
+- Extend plan-step state with a derived `hasAvailableSlots` flag, clear the selected time when false, and surface inline errors to block progression.
+- Cache unavailable dates client-side (e.g., in a `Set`) and feed them into the calendar `disabled` matcher so previously rejected days become instantly blocked.
+- Show a contextual alert explaining the closure/unavailability and guiding guests to pick a different date or time.

 ## Additional Findings (2025-10-11)